emerriam/algorithms/README.md

 ```
 post customers_url, params: { customer: [Customer] }, as: :json
 ```
-Responds with a JSON of the customer just created with all nested attributes.
+Creates customer and responds with a JSON of the customer just created with all nested attributes.
 ```
 {"id"=>298486375,
  "name"=>"Eric",